tr0nucf/OSCP-Enumeration-Scripts/README.md

 If you want to contribute or have ideas on how to improve this project please email me at cdedmondson@protonmail.com

-OSCP enumeration and installation scripts (a work in progress)

 # Instructions

 1. Run all scripts as root